 I do my best work…

-If I start going a little nuts, it’s usually because I’ve been working from my couch or bar counter too much.
+If I start going a little nuts, it’s usually because I’ve been working from my couch too much.
 I take that as a sign that I need to check in with myself and check myself out of the house.

 Except for lunch.
 I always try to eat lunch at home because it tastes better and is healthier than cafe food.

 If I fail to follow my morning routine…

 I get all wirey and cocoon like a Mogwai fed after midnight.

 Actually, I get overwhelmed and a bit grouchy.
 I stay flexible most days – shit happens.
 So during the times the routine gets blown to high hell, I take a big breath, dive in and go with the flow.
 And then promptly pour myself a bourbon at 4PM.